For the next part of this series, please click here (Back to Red: Part One).

 Right about then she happened to glance down noticing the white feline with chocolate and caramel splotches on its coat.
 Not seeing it when he first appeared, she reflexively jumped back startled by its appearance.
 The amber eyed cat was staring straight back up at her whilst curling its tail almost possessively around the man’s ankle.

 “You’re walking your cat?”
-She inquired almost incredulously aloud.
+She inquired incredulously.
 This was what he was doing?

 “Don’t be foolish.
 Who walks a cat?”
 A relaxed shrug and he was leaning down to scratch the kitty behind an ear, “She’s not mine.
 She just likes the attention I give her.”